Ted Joans: Biography

 Joans was born in Cairo, Illinois, as Theodore Jones.
 His parents worked on the riverboats that plied the Ohio River and the Mississippi River.
 He played the trumpet and was an avid jazz aficionado, following Bop as it developed, and continued to espouse jazz of all styles and eras throughout his life.
 Growing up in Fort Wayne, Indiana, and Louisville, Kentucky, he earned a degree in fine arts from Indiana University where he encountered and translated Andre Breton’s 1924 Surrealist Manifesto by using a French dictionary before moving in 1951 to New York City, changing his surname from Jones to Joans and entering the bohemian artistic scene.
-Joans became friends with Beat Generation writer Jack Kerouac and, for a while, was a room mate with the jazz musician Charlie Parker.
+Joans became friends with Beat Generation writer Jack Kerouac and, for a while, was a roommate with the jazz musician Charlie Parker.
 During that time Joans painted in a rather Abstract Expressionist style he called Jazz Action Painting and he wrote and read his poetry, developing a personal style of oral delivery he called Jazz Poetry.
 He became a participant in the Beat Generation scene in Greenwich Village and was a contemporary and friend of Kerouac, Allen Ginsberg, Leroi Jones (later known as Amiri Baraka), Gregory Corso, Diane Di Prima, Bob Kaufman, and Lawrence Ferlinghetti, among many others.
 Joans' bohemian costume balls and rent parties became rather well known, as they were photographed by Fred McDarrah and Weegee.